focus-trap/tabbable/README.md

 The `displayCheck` configuration accepts the following options:

 - `full`: (default) Most reliably resembling browser behavior, this option checks that an element is displayed and all of his ancestors are displayed as well (notice that this doesn't exclude `visibility: hidden` or elements with zero size).
-This check is by far the slowest option as it will cause layout reflow.
 - `non-zero-area`: This option checks display under the assumption that elements that are not displayed have zero area (width AND height equals zero).
-While not keeping true to browser behavior, this option may be less intensive than the `full` option, and better for accessibility, as zero-size elements with focusable content are considered a strong accessibility anti-pattern.
+While not keeping true to browser behavior, this option may enhance accessibility, as zero-size elements with focusable content are considered a strong accessibility anti-pattern; it also used to be less intensive than the `full` option, but as a result of optimizations this is not the case anymore.
 - `none`: This completely opts out of the display check. **This option is not recommended**, as it might return elements that are not displayed, and as such not tabbable/focusable and can break accessibility.
 Make sure you know which elements in your DOM are not displayed and can filter them out yourself before using this option.

 > ⚠️ __Testing in JSDom__ (e.g. with Jest): See notes about [testing in JSDom](#testing-in-jsdom).